-2009 Estate Pinot Noir
+2010 Estate Pinot Noir

-The 2009 Estate Pinot Noir is a continuation of our goal to express in the bottle the benefits of "Estate Bottled," "Precision Winegrowing" and "Artisanal Winemaking".
-2009 was a dry but consistent year weather-wise.
-The crop, as in 2008, was relatively low, allowing us to continue to 'micromanage' each of two Thomas Road Pinot Noir blocks.

-Technical Data
+While the 2010 Estate Pinot Noir is ready to drink now, it has great aging potential.
+2010 was, by all accounts, an 'interesting year'.
+However, our picking and sorting crew (many of whom are year round employees) delivered exceptionally sound and flavorful fruit to the winery, the real benefit of being "Estate Bottled".

-Appellation: Green Valley of Russian River Valley

-Blend: 100% Pinot Noir Alcohol: 13.4% v/v Acidity: .64 g/100ml pH: 3.53

-Residual Sugar: 0.2 g/100ml (dry)

-Malolactic Fermentation: 100%

-Barrels: 100% French, mainly central France, fire bent, medium to heavy toast.

-Harvest Dates: September 3rd and 4th 2009

-Date Bottled: September 2010 Release Date: February 2011 Total Production: 760 Cases Suggested Retail Price: \$50.00
+Technical Data Appellation: Green Valley of Russian River Valley Blend: 100% Pinot Noir Alcohol: 13.8% v/v Acidity: .57 g/100ml Residual Sugar: 0.2 g/100ml (dry) pH: 3.76 Malolactic Fermentation: 100% Barrels: 100% French, mainly central France, fire bent, medium to heavy toast.
+Harvest Dates: September 2010 Date Bottled: August 2011 Release Date: November 2011 Total Production: 1,050 Cases Suggested Retail Price: \$50.00

-Artisanal Winemaking: Hand picked grapes from two blocks and single clone, 12/Martini Selection are de-stemmed into stainless steel tanks where they are cold-soaked (using dry ice) for seven days.
+Artisanal Winemaking: Hand picked grapes from two blocks and single clone, 12/Martini Selection, are de-stemmed into stainless steel tanks where they are cold-soaked (using dry ice) for seven days.
 Before fermentation is complete, the new wine is gently pressed from the skins and transferred to French oak barrels.
-Fermentation then goes to completion in the barrels, allowing us to stir the lees as the wine ages prior to blending and bottling.
+Fermentation then goes to completion in the barrels, allowing us to stir the lees (batonage) as the wine ages prior to blending and bottling.